Sex Therapy

 Pornography use

 There are many aspects of our lives that can relate to and intersect with our sexual selves that it is common for other topics to be incorporated into your goals for sex therapy such as body image, self-esteem and self-identity.
-Sex therapy works to provide clients with the reassurance and opportunity to explore these topics and how they affect an individual’s sexuality and broader identity.
+Sex therapy works to provide clients with the reassurance and opportunity to explore these topics and how they affect your understanding of sexuality and broader identity.

 Sex and sexuality do not exist as being separate from other parts of the human experience; in fact they are integral to it.